-A minimum of 10 working days is required to process a Material Transfer Agreement for academic research whereas applications on commercial access and research are dealt on a case by case basis.
+A minimum of 10 working days is required to process a Material Transfer Agreement for academic research whereas applications on commercial access and research are dealt with on a case-by-case basis.

 8. What are the obligations in relation to materials transferred under a Material Transfer Agreement?

-It is the responsibility of the Recipient to safeguard and protect the transferred materials from misuse and prevent third party transfer without the prior consent and written approval of RGoB.
-It is also the responsibility of the Recipient to bring to the notice of relevant authorities of their organization about the conditions set in the agreement and usage of the transferred materials.
+It is the responsibility of the Recipient to safeguard and protect the transferred materials from misuse and prevent third-party transfer without the prior consent and written approval of RGoB.
+It is also the responsibility of the Recipient to bring to the notice of relevant authorities of their organization the conditions set in the agreement and usage of the transferred materials.

 9. How do we track the progress of the executed Material Transfer Agreements?

-10. Who holds right for the inventions resulting from the use of the transferred materials?
+10. Who holds the right for the inventions resulting from the use of the transferred materials?